apache/nuttx/configs/sama5d4-ek/README.txt

        See apps/examples/README.txt for information about configuring these examples.

+   19. NxPlayer

+       This configuration has the command NxPlayer enabled.
+That player is still a work in progress and is only tested as of this writing.

+       At present, the the WM8904 driver is not included in the configuration.
+Instead the "NULL" audio device in built in to support higher level testing (there are also some unresolved I2C communication issues the the current WM8904 driver).

+       This configuration depends on media files in the default mountpoint at /mnt/sdard.
+You will need to mount the media before running NxPlayer.
+Here are the general steps to play a file:

+         a.
+You will need an (full size) SD card containing the .WAV files that you want to play (.WAV is only format supported as of this writing).
+That SD card should be inserted in the HSMCI0 media slot A (best done before powering up).

+         b.
+Then from NSH prompt, you need to mount the media volume like:

+           nsh> mount -t vfat /dev/mmcsd0 /mnt/sdcard

+         c.
+Then you can run the media player like:

+           nsh> nxplayer
+           nxplayer> device pcm0
+           nxplayer> play <filename>

-   19. The SAMA5D4-EK includes for an AT25 serial DataFlash.
+   20. The SAMA5D4-EK includes for an AT25 serial DataFlash.
 That support is NOT enabled in this configuration.
 Support for that serial FLASH could be enabled by modifying the NuttX configuration as described above in the paragraph entitled "AT25 Serial FLASH".

-   20. This example can be configured to exercise the watchdog timer test (apps/examples/watchdog).
+   21. This example can be configured to exercise the watchdog timer test (apps/examples/watchdog).
 See the detailed configuration settings in the section entitled "Watchdog Timer" above.